 - Other miscellaneous expenses.

-Virginia law requires that all bodies buried in the state must have a burial container or vault placed around them prior to interment.
+Vermont law requires that all bodies buried in the state must have a burial container or vault placed around them prior to interment.
 This helps protect against collapse due to soil erosion over time.

 Vaults come in various sizes and materials including concrete, steel-reinforced plastic and fiberglass reinforced plastic (FRP).